Chris Kemp’s Not Quite Mechanised

 A Staffel would be roughly equal an RAF Squadron and comprised about 10-12 aircraft or one strength point.

 The following aircraft types were used by the Luftwaffe.
 I have not included purely Strategic Aircraft, Trainers or Night fighters, nor aircraft where only small numbers saw service at the very end of the war. , I have included the German designation, (first operational use) and [Type].
-If I have been able to determine, I have given operational areas and any comments that help: If it looks a bit like an easily available aircraft that it can be modelled from, I have noted that.
+If I have been able to determine, I have given operational areas and any comments that help: If it looks a bit like an easily available aircraft that it can be modelled from, I have noted that (less necessary in 2021 with 3d printing).
 The main source for this section is Gunston, B. (1978) Combat Aircraft of WWII.
-Arranged by date of entry into service
+Arranged by date of entry into service using his framework.

 Junkers Ju52.
 (1934), [Transport, Bomber].